michel4j/django-reportcraft/docs/source/usage.rst

 Usage
 =====

-To use Django ReportCraft, Navigate to https://mysite/reports/ and create a new report entry by clicking the `Add Report` button on the top-right corner.
-Make sure you are logged in otherwise the button will not be visible.
+To use Django ReportCraft, Navigate to https://mysite/reports/editor/ and create a new report entry by clicking the :guilabel:`+ Add` button from the Reports list.

 .. image:: static/report-form.png
   :width: 100%
   :alt: Report Form

+- Title: The title of the report.
+This should be a human readable string.
+- Description: A description of the report.
+Use this to provide additional information about the purpose of the report.
+- Section: A slug to use for grouping reports.
+This could be any valid slug
+- Style: a css class to apply to the report.
+This can be used to apply custom styles to the report.
+- Notes: Notes to display with the report.
+Notes are often used to provide additional information about the report.

 Once you have created a report, you can build the report using the graphical designer by creating Data Sources, Data Fields, and Report Entries.